AkshayDevX/event_spine_api/readme.md

 _Status: Pending_

-Refactoring the execution flow from synchronus API calls to reliable, background asynchronous jobs.
+Refactoring the execution flow from detached promises to reliable, distributed background jobs.

-- Planned features: Intoduction of Redis & BullMQ, exponential backoff retries, decoupling of Publishers/Subscribers, and Dead Letter Queues (DLQ).
+- **Redis & BullMQ** — replace the fire-and-forget promise with a durable job queue for guaranteed delivery.
+- **Exponential Backoff Retries** — automatic retry with increasing delays for failed steps.
+- **Dead Letter Queues (DLQ)** — capture permanently failed events for manual inspection and replay.
+- **Publisher/Subscriber Decoupling** — separate the API server from the worker processes for independent scaling.

 ---